The Directors'' are pleased to present their 55th Annual Report and

 items & Tax 43,518 36,929

 Interest (88) (64)

 deferred tax and wealth tax) (11,743) (9,001)

 Net Profit/ (Loss) for the year 24,738 21,051

 Credit/ (Debit) Balance B/F from

 Surplus/ (Deficit) carried to

 Balance Sheet 85,773 61,035

 Performance of the Company

-During the year ended March 31, 2014 the revenue from operations
+During the year ended 31st March, 2016 the revenue from operations of

 SALES & MARKETING